ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-9.md

 One thing to note is that both functions return different error types in `Err`: `ParseIntError` and [ParseBoolError](https://doc.rust-lang.org/std/str/struct.ParseBoolError.html) respectively.

 How would we combine these functions into parsing a string slice into a type of `MyResult`?
-Oh, and we also don't support converting a string that is all caps into `MyResult`.
+And we also don't support converting a string that is all caps into `MyResult`.
 That would be an error.

 `Note` that we don't need to align the error types here as mentioned before because the `Result` passed to `or` would change the final `Err` type as required.